 - first report of allogeneic fusion (chimerism) in a unitary organism and in deuterostomes;

-- first demonstration of a functional relationship between fish larvae and deep-sea corals.
+- first demonstration of a functional relationship between fish larvae and deep-sea corals;

-Biology of early life stages
+Dispersal and biology of early life stages

 Species interactions and trophic ecology